 Smartphones and laptops are your biggest advantage for creating a connection between remote teams.
 Whether you want to reinforce an agile, collaborative, or accountability culture, your best channel is through technology.

 Ideally, employees need to be connected through a single intranet network and use common tools for project and document management.
 They will also need to experience the human side of anyone on the other end of the screen.
-Working with apps such as internal social media will allow them to chat about things that aren’t work-related and promote team chemistry.
+Working with remote team software such as internal social media will allow them to chat about things that aren’t work-related and promote team chemistry.

 Connect your remote workers with tech such as internal social media